 Is an RTX 3080 Right for You?

-With the release of the new 4000 series GPUs from NVIDIA, purchasing an older RTX 3080 might be the route you want to take.
+With the release of the new 4000 series GPUs from NVIDIA, purchasing an older RTX 3080 might not be the route you want to take.
 However, with newer graphics cards coming with steep premiums, opting for a generation-old GPU like the RTX 3080 can be a better use of your money.

 But if you want to build your own PC and you’re looking for high-end GPU performance, then the four RTX 3080 graphics cards listed above are worth considering.